Endomorphisms of the lattice of epigroup varieties: Preliminaries

 \begin{lemma} For an epigroup variety $\mathcal V$, the following are equivalent: \begin{itemize} \item[\textup{a)}]$\mathcal V$ is completely regular; \item[\textup{b)}]$\mathcal V$ is a variety of degree $1$; \item[\textup{c)}]$\mathcal V$ satisfies the identity~\eqref{x=x**}. \end{itemize} \end{lemma}

 The following claim is evident.

 \begin{lemma} Every nil-epigroup satisfies the identity $\overline x\,=0$. \end{lemma}

-Now we formulate results about semigroup varieties of finite degree obtained in the articles~\cite{Sapir-Sukhanov-81,Vernikov-08}.
-An identity $u=v$ is called a \emph{semigroup identity} if both words $u$ and $v$ are semigroup words.
+Now we formulate results about semigroup varieties of finite degree obtained in~\cite{Sapir-Sukhanov-81,Vernikov-08}.
+An identity $u=v$ is called a \emph{semigroup identity} if both $u$ and $v$ are semigroup words.
 For a semigroup variety $\mathcal V$, the following are equivalent: \begin{itemize} \item[a)]$\mathcal V$ is a variety of finite degree; \item[b)]$\mathcal{V\nsupseteq F}$; \item[c)]$\mathcal V$ satisfies an identity of the form~\eqref{equ-gen} for some natural $n$ and some semigroup word $w$ with $\ell(w)>n$; \item[d)]$\mathcal V$ satisfies an identity of the form

-for some $m$, $n$, $i$ and $j$ with $1\le i\le j\le n$. \end{itemize} The equivalence of the claims a)--c) of this statement was proved in~\cite[Theorem~2]{Sapir-Sukhanov-81}, while the equivalence of the claims a) and d) immediately follows from~\cite[Proposition~2.11]{Vernikov-08}.
+for some $m$, $n$, $i$ and $j$ with $1\le i\le j\le n$. \end{itemize} The equivalence of the claims a)--c) was proved in~\cite[Theorem~2]{Sapir-Sukhanov-81}, while the equivalence of a) and d) immediately follows from~\cite[Proposition~2.11]{Vernikov-08}.
 For varieties of an arbitrary given degree $n$, the following modification of this assertion is valid.

 \begin{proposition} Let $n$ be a natural number.
 For a semigroup variety $\mathcal V$, the following are equivalent: \begin{itemize} \item[\textup{a)}]$\mathcal V$ is a variety of degree $\le n$; \item[\textup{b)}]$\mathcal{V\nsupseteq F}_{n+1}$; \item[\textup{c)}]$\mathcal V$ satisfies an identity of the form~\eqref{equ-gen} for some semigroup word $w$ with $\ell(w)>n$; \item[\textup{d)}]$\mathcal V$ satisfies an identity of the form~\eqref{equ-semi} for some $m$, $i$ and $j$ with $1\le i\le j\le n$. \end{itemize} \end{proposition}